-Passing parameters by reference is the normal behavior of Silicon Graphics Fortran 77 compilers, so there is no effective difference between writing %REF(parm) and writing parm alone in a parameter list.
-However, this may not be the case with Fortran compilers from other manufacturers.
-In other compilers, %REF(parm) might be effective and different from parm alone.
+Passing parameters by reference is the normal behavior of Silicon Graphics Fortran 77 compilers, so no effective difference exists between writing %REF(parm) and writing parm alone in a parameter list for non-character parameters.
+For character parameters, using %REF(parm) causes the character string length not to be added to the end of the parameter list as in the normal case.
+Thus, using the %REF(parm) guarantees that only the address of the parameter is parsed and nothing else.

-Hence when calling a C function that expects the address of a value rather than the value itself, you can write %REF(parm) simply as documentation of the kind of parameter.
+When calling a C function that expects the address of a value rather than the value itself, you can write %REF(parm).
 Examine this C prototype (see the gmatch(3G) reference page).